ascholerChemeketa/cs160Reader/_sources/ComputingFields/Cybersecurity.rst

 =====================================

-**Cybersecurity** is a cross-disciplinary field that is concerned with preventing missuses of computational devices and data.
+**Cybersecurity** is a cross-disciplinary field that is concerned with preventing misuse of computational devices and data.
 It is a relatively new discipline that arose out of a realization that a system is only as secure as its weakest link - and thus keeping systems secure requires a comprehensive approach.